Dental Assistant Schools

 Here are a few of the positives associated with this job that you may not have even considered yet:

-- Flexible working options—The chance to work part-time is actually an advantage for many, especially those with families or other interests.
+- Flexible working options: The chance to work part-time is an advantage for many, especially those with families or other interests.

-- Rewarding role—It can be incredibly rewarding to help people improve or maintain their oral health because it often has a large impact on their overall well-being.
+- Rewarding role: It can be gratifying to help people improve or maintain their oral health because it often has a significant impact on their overall well-being.

-Reflecting national estimates from 2018, yearly wages look like this: *
+Reflecting Occupational Employment and Wage Statistics program estimates from 2021, yearly wages look like this:*

 - Median wages (50th percentile) are $38,660.

-Common hourly wages in private dental practices vary widely from state to state, and can be as much as $25.00.
-This is due, in large part, to differences in the cost of living.
+Typical hourly wages in private dental practices vary widely from state to state and can be as much as $25.00.
+This disparity is due, in large part, to differences in the cost of living.
 Employee benefits like paid vacation and health insurance also vary from employer to employer, but are typically offered only to those who work full time.

 As a dental assistant, you are likely to receive the best wages if you work in a specialty practice or have the education and certification to perform expanded functions within your state.

 When it comes to this field, the outlook is bright.
-In fact, dental assisting is one of the quickest-growing occupations in America.
-Employment is expected to increase by 19 percent between 2016 and 2026.**
+Dental assisting is one of the quickest-growing occupations in America.
+Employment is expected to increase by eight percent from 2021 to 2031.*

 What the Different Job Titles and Acronyms Mean